Aruba Police Force: Precincts

 The Police Force has 4 precincts in all districts, with its HQ located in Macuarima. the Police Force also maintains a few community-tourism based post for better policing.
-Each precincts is headed by a sergeant who reports directly to the commissioner of general operations.
+Each precincts is headed by a sergeant who reports directly to the commissioner of general operations. in 2022 it was announced the current HQ in Macuarima will be centralized and moved to Camacuri. as a broader plan to bring all department of justice under the ministry of justice under a headquarters.